darktable-org/dtorg/content/resources/_index.md

 ## Version 4.4

-The user manual was incomplete for version 4.4 -- you are advised to refer to the v4.2 or v4.6 manuals instead
+The user manual was incomplete for version 4.4 -- you are advised to refer to the v4.2 or v4.6 manuals instead.

 ## Version 4.2